trapexit/mergerfs/README.md

 #### Can I use mergerfs without SnapRAID?
 SnapRAID without mergerfs?

 Yes.
-They are completely unreleated pieces of software.
+They are completely unrelated pieces of software.

 #### Can mergerfs run via Docker, Podman, Kubernetes, etc.